349gill/ghp/README.md

 Before doing anything.

 A ghp Profile consists of a name, email, and a path to an SSH key.
-The name and email should match with the user.name and user.email of the git configuration associated to the profile.
+The name and email should match with the user.name and user.email of the git configuration associated with the profile.

 New Profiles can be created as
 ```